droonga/droonga.org/reference/1.0.4/commands/load/index.md

 All parameters except `table` are optional.

-On the version {{ site.droonga_version }}, only following parameters are available.
+On the version 1.0.4, only following parameters are available.
 Others are simply ignored because they are not implemented.

  * `values`
  * `table`